 Insufficient serotonin levels are associated with depressive states.
 That's why some of the anti-depressant medications aim to keep serotonin longer in the body.
 These medications aim to help the body's reservoir of serotonin fill up.
-With higher serotonin levels, depressed people seem to feel less down.
-In my office suite, energy therapist Dale Petterson accomplishes the same objective with muscle kinesiology, a magboy magnet, and intention.
-Depressed people, by his measuring system, score their serotonin levels as low as 2-3 on a scale to 10.
-Raising their serotin to 7-10 immediately upgrades their mood.
+With higher serotonin levels, depressed people feel less down.

 Kolb points out that many activities in normal life trigger increases in serotonin.
 He focuses on four: sunshine, exercise, massage and thinking about happy experiences.

-In addition to newness, I would add several others, for instance, winning.
-Whereas depression is associated with low serotonin levels triggered, often, by a sense of loss, winning invites a serotonin boost.
-Winning is a big piece of what makes sports fun to do, and even to watch.
-When my city's football team, the Bronco's, just won a major game, citizens all over the city felt uplifted.
-Serotonin surges kicked in for all of us.
+In addition to augmenting this list with newness, I would add several other activities, for instance, winning.
+Whereas the low serotonin levels of depression can be triggered by a loss, winning invites a serotonin boost.
+Winning consequently factors large in what makes sports fun to do, and even to watch.
+When my city's football team, the Bronco's, win a major game, citizens all over the city feel uplifted.
+Serotonin surges kick in for all the fans.

-My hunch is that giving to others, good music, beauty in any form, and experiencing nature in all it's variety also impact serotonin levels.
-You can tell because they make you feel good.
+Giving to others, good music, beauty in any form, and experiencing natural environments also impact serotonin levels.
+They too make you feel good.

 Gratitude is another serotonin booster, so the receiver, feeling grateful for your gift, gets to enjoy the lovely feelings of a serotonin surge.
 No wonder birthdays and the holiday season are so full of good cheer!

 No wonder many people like to go shopping when they are feeling bored or down.